 We believe that people, when properly supported, have the ability to manage most aspects of their lives.
 We focus on people's strengths and resources instead of on symptoms and problems.
 Clients and patients are key member of their treatment teams.
-Treatment is not happening to them, but with them — they are actively participating.
+Treatment is not happening to them, but with them — they are active participants.

-In addition to supervision and monitoring, the following mental health and addiction treatment services are available at the Forensic Psychiatric Regional Clinics:
+In addition to supervision and monitoring, clinics provide the following mental health and addiction treatment services:

 - Expert clinical forensic psychiatry and psychology assessments